 3. Encourage Visitors to Stay Through Entertainment

 Similar to giving it a personality, if you want to really keep users hooked it pays to make your chatbot entertaining.
-Ultimately, the more fun a visitor has talking with your bot, the longer they are likely to spend on the page:
+The more fun a visitor has talking with your bot, the longer they're likely to stay on the page:

 Some people may feel more comfortable speaking to a bot than a person, but they still want to have a conversation.
 While writing a series of automated messages seems easy, the more life you put into the conversation, the better.